catkira/open5G_phy/README.md

 [![Verify](https://github.com/catkira/open5G_rx/actions/workflows/verify.yml/badge.svg)](https://github.com/catkira/open5G_rx/actions/workflows/verify.yml)

 # Overview
-This is a synthesizable verilog HDL core for a 5G NR lower phy receiver, intended to be used in a UE (user equipment).
-It is optimized for low ressource usage so that it can run on a [PlutoSDR](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html), which has a Xilinx® Zynq Z-7010 with only 80 DSP slices and 28K logic cells.
-Since this design is optimized for low ressource usage, it can run at 3.84 MSPS (256-FFT), in that case 20 RBs (Ressource Blocks) are usable.
-Another option is to run this design at 7.68 MSPS (512-FFT), in that case 40 RBs (a 5 MHz channel would use only 25 of 40 RBs) are usable which is enough to accomodate the smallest possible CORESET which uses 24 RBs according to the standard.
-A ressource block in 5G consists of 12 subcarriers.
-A 256 point FFT contains 20\*12=240 usable subcarriers, which leaves 8 zero carriers on each side of the spectrum.
-A 512 point FFT contains 40*12=480 usable subcarriers.<br>
+This is a customizable synthesizable 5G NR lower phy written in Verilog intended to be used in a UE (user equipment).
+It can run on an [AntSDR e310]([https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html](https://de.aliexpress.com/item/1005003181244737.html)), which has a Xilinx® Zynq Z-7020 with only 220 DSP slices and 85K logic cells, at 7.68 MSPS (512-FFT).
+In this configuration 25 PRBs (physical ressource blocks) can be used, which results in a so called '5 MHz' 5G channel (the usable bandwidth is actually 4.5 MHz) which could be made 5G-NR RedCap compliant.
-The FFT size can easily be increased by a parameter in the code, but it will need a larger FPGA then.
 <br>
 Cell search is limited to 1 frequency offset range.
 Within this frequency offset range, the PSS correlator works up to a CFO of about += 10 kHz.
 Each PSS correlator only detects one of the possible three different PSS sequences.
 If a general cell search for all 3 possible N_id_2's is needed, 3 PSS correlators need to be instanciated in parallel.
 If CFOs larger than the detection range of the PSS correlator are expected, the different CFO possibilities can be tried sequentially by configuring the receiver via its AXI-lite interface.
 <br>
 Interface to upper layers is currently implemented via AXI-lite for configuration and register access and AXI-MM for data transfer.
 Since the lower phy split chosen in this design is identical with the O-RAN 7.2x option, it should be possible to implement a [eCPRI](http://www.cpri.info/downloads/eCPRI_v_2.0_2019_05_10c.pdf) interface which is [O-RAN FH](https://www.etsi.org/deliver/etsi_ts/103800_103899/103859/07.00.02_60/ts_103859v070002p.pdf) compatible for this core.
+However since O-RAN interfaces are mainly a thing for eNBs, this is not a priority for now.

 Implemented so far:<br>
 * Decimator [detailed description below](https://github.com/catkira/open5G_rx#decimator)